rpt09-scully/trail-service/README.md

 **To Do**

+- [x] Static proxy page with my service
-- [ ] Static proxy page with services
+- [ ] Static proxy page with other services

 * Set up Bootstrap as css module
   * Add css-loader options to Webpack